Learn more about how the HSU Library can help

 Rangeland resource science serials can be grouped into the following three categories:

-Copies of papers contained in serials that are not available in the HSU Library can be requested through the Library's Interlibrary Loan Service.
+Copies of papers in serials that are not available in the CPH Library can be requested through the Library's Interlibrary Loan Service.

-Since many rangleland resource science databases and "Reference Cited" lists abbreviate serial titles the following sources can help you find the unabbreviated serial title:
+Since many rangeland resource science databases and "Reference Cited" lists abbreviate serial titles the following sources can help you find the unabbreviated serial title:

 For a more expanded distinction between journals and magazines see Journals - Scholarly or Popular?